-Amid these challenges, land prices have seen an unprecedented increase in value due to recent higher profitability in farming returns, historically high inflation rates, and increases in investment outside of agriculture.
-Interest rates increased dramatically throughout 2022, but did not slow the increasing land prices.
-According to surveys by USDA-NASS, the statewide average land value for cropland in 2022 increased by 24.5% over the 2021 value, reaching an all-time high of \$2,950 per acre.
+Land prices in 2020-2022 have seen an exceptional increase in value due to recent higher profitability in farming returns, historically high inflation rates, and increases in investment outside of agriculture.
+While interest rates increased dramatically for the past 2 years, it seems that land prices are only minimally affected at this point.
+Likely interest rates will become a larger factor as cash for land purchases dwindles.
+According to surveys by USDA-NASS, the statewide average land value for cropland in 2023 increased by 16.6% over the 2022 value, reaching an all-time high of \$3,440 per acre.
 A similar pattern can be observed in pasture values.
-The state average of pasture was \$1,850 per acre in 2022; an increase of 23.3% over the 2021 value.
-Farm profitability is expected to continue to drop from the historically high level it experienced in 2021 due to high input costs and ongoing drought, which could slow the increases in the land market value in 2022.
-Additional increases in interest rates will also likely slow the growth rate of farmland prices.
+The state average of pasture was \$2,150 per acre in 2023; an increase of 16.2% over the 2022 value.

 For most producers, high volatility in commodity and input prices translates into higher risk exposure from rental rates.
-During periods of high profitability, such as has been seen in the last two years, rental rates will increase and competition for land can be fierce as producers try to expand their land base to capture more returns.
-However, a sudden decline in profitability in the sector will not necessarily translate into lower rents in the short run, which becomes a very risky situation for a farmer or rancher.
+During periods of high profitability, such as has been seen in recent years, rental rates will increase and competition for land can be fierce as producers try to expand their land base to capture more returns.
+However, a decline in profitability in the sector will not necessarily translate into lower rents in the short run, which becomes a very risky situation for a farmer or rancher.
+This may be a common situation in 2024, if commodity prices remain below cost of production.